-On the second day of the Valencian edition of the film festival Mov(i)e Activism participants had the occasion to travel abroad.
-The two films presented stories from opposite sides of the globe, to be more precise, from Chile and Palestine.
-In fact, these two films were selected for the category Post-Colonialism.
+On the second day of the Valencia Mov(i)e Activism 2017 participants could travel abroad with the two films of the day that presented stories from opposite sides of the globe; more precisely, from Chile and Palestine.
+In fact, these two formed the category Post-Colonialism.

-Carolina Espinoza Cartes, an established journalist, anthropologist and director is writer and director of the first movie viewers could enjoy.
+Carolina Espinoza Cartes, an established journalist and anthropologist wrote and directed the first of the two movies.
 She already worked on some famous titles, such as The Joy of Others (2009) and The Output of the Labyrinth.
 Apart from that, she became a member of the Association of Documentary Film DOCMA in 2010.

 The second movie was a short film written and directed by a young Spanish author called Ander Iriarte.
 This was his fourth documentary film after Los Inocentes, Echevarriatik Etxebarriara and Otsoko.
-His movies already appeared at some film festivals, and we are very happy to add our name to this list.
+His movies already appeared at some film festivals, and we were very happy to add our festival to that list.

 People's Train of Culture: connecting humanity

-The movie tells a story about sixty artists that in February 1971 boarded a train and embarked on a mission.
+The movie tells a story of sixty artists that in February 1971 boarded a train to embark on a mission.
 They travelled all around the country to introduce people to new cultural values and artistic disciplines.
-This initiative aimed to integrate people from the isolated areas, as part of the 40th measure of Salvador Allende's program.
-He wanted to establish art colleges in Chilean provinces and to create a National Institute of Arts and Culture.
+This initiative aimed to integrate people from isolated areas, as part of the 40th measure of Salvador Allende's program.
+He wanted to set up art colleges in Chilean provinces and to create a National Institute of Arts and Culture.

 SUMUD: a change of perspective

-SUMUD is a movie about a group of people that travels to Palestine to study the lives of locals that are facing expropriations of their lands and infringements of human rights on a daily basis.
-The Basque travelers soon started to learn that local fishermen and farmers have their unique way to face these injustices.
-They start to comprehend that there is a whole new reality in the region, and that the word sumud encompass it perfectly.
+SUMUD is a movie about a group that travels to Palestine to study the lives of locals that are facing expropriation of lands and infringement of human rights.
+The Basque travellers soon started to learn that local fishermen and farmers have their unique way to face these injustices.
+They start to comprehend that there is a whole new reality in the region and that the word sumud encompasses it perfectly.

 Final day of the festival on Saturday

-After these two movies that covered such important large-scale problems, we are going to move our focus to equally important local issues.
+After two movies that covered such important large-scale problems, the focus will move to equally important local issues.
 The last category of the Valencian documentary film festival Mov(i)e Activism is Housing and Community.
-Two movies are part of this category; one is from Italy and the other from Spain.
+Again, two movies will form the group; one Italian and the other Spanish/Portuguese.

-The last movie of the festival – A Bordo! – is a work of Javier Hedrosa, the member of our team that made the Valencian edition possible.
-After the movie participants will have the occasion to talk to the author, but also to enjoy the vegan dinner and craft beers offered at La Fusteria.
+The last movie of the festival – All Aboard! – is a work of Javier Hedrosa and Cristina Cascales, both members of our team that made the Valencian edition possible.
+After the movie, the authors will have a chat with the audience in a great atmosphere that the crew from La Fusteria is setting up.
+Additionally, there will be a delicious vegan dinner and incredible craft beers to refresh the summer night.